Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Methodology

-which is a weighted summation of the mean squared loss ($L_2$ loss), $\mathcal{L}_\mathrm{MSE}$, and the adversarial loss, $\mathcal{L}_{adv}$.
-The weight $\lambda_{adv}$ is called the adversarial ratio.
-The $L_2$ loss handles the continuity between generated data and the context, which is in favour of blurry predictions without high-frequency information.
+is the mean squared error (MSE) between the prediction and the ground truth.
 It is important to stress that on the contrary of the GPOD case, here the supervised $L_2$ loss is calculated only inside the gap region $G$.
-At the same time, the adversarial loss helps the generator to produce predictions that are statistically similar to real turbulent configurations.
-Specifically, it minimizes the divergence between the generated and the true probability distributions \citep{goodfellow2014generative, nowozin2016f}.
-Denoting the predicted and original data respectively as $u_\mathrm{pred}$ and $u_\mathrm{true}$, the mean squared error is defined as

-where $m(G)$ is the number of points in $G$.
-The adversarial loss is provided by the discriminator output $D$, and it is defined as,
+The hyper-parameter $\lambda_{adv}$ is called the adversarial ratio and the adversarial loss is